ThinkDataEd/curriculum/docs/unit2/end.md

 4. Personality Color

-Your mission is to ask and answer a statistical investigative question using at least one dataset above.
+Your mission is to ask and answer a statistical question using at least one dataset above.

 1. Your question must include a comparison of two distinct groups.